AdobeDocs/mobile-services.fr-FR/help/using/in-app-messaging/messages-manage/view-message-reports.md

 1. Click ![report icon](assets/icon_report.png) in the **[!UICONTROL Report]** column for a message.
 1. (**Optional**) Create a sticky filter for the report or change the time period by clicking the **[!UICONTROL Calendar]** icon.

-   Pour plus d'informations sur la création d'un filtre bascule, voir [Ajout d'un filtre bascule](/help/using/usage/reports-customize/t-sticky-filter.md).
+   For more information about creating a sticky filter, see Add a sticky filter.[](/help/using/usage/reports-customize/t-sticky-filter.md)

 >[!TIP]
 >
->Selon le type de message que vous affichez, le rapport peut varier.
+>Selon le type de message affiché, le rapport peut varier.

 ## Les messages in-app {#section_90B79BA58E8141F78538C187EB1BF8C7}